SheffieldSolar/MySQL-DBConnector/README.md

-# README #
+# MySQL-DBConnector #

-This README would normally document whatever steps are necessary to get your application up and running.
+A  wrapper for the MySQL Python connector that provides additional resilience and functionality.

 ### What is this repository for? ###